NJ Man Built A Corvette-Powered Food Truck, Now He’s Gunning For A World Record

 Nicknamed The Vettro, the one-of-a-kind ride is part 1952 International Metro Van, part 2021 Corvette Stingray, and fully fueled by Jersey creativity.

-“We didn’t plan on making a racer food truck,” said Koch, 30.
-“But we were like, we need to build the world’s fastest food truck.”
+“We didn’t plan on making a race car food truck,” said Koch, 30.
+“But after a mid-engine C8 Corvette came into our lives, we all looked at each other and were like, we need to build the world’s fastest food truck.”

 Koch, owner of Luc's on Greenwood Lake, started out cooking in a hot dog trailer and opened Luc’s in memory of a late friend.
 He found the Metro van on Facebook Marketplace while collecting vintage vehicles.
 Then, in 2022, a totaled 2021 Corvette popped up at a DC tow yard.